-- 1. Shorts should be mid-thigh and should not show pockets out of the bottom.
-Holes showing skin are not to be worn. - 2.
-Bare midriffs, halter-tops, muscle shirts with huge arm openings, mesh shirts, tube tops, see-through shirts/blouses, are not acceptable.
+- 1. Shorts should be mid-thigh and should not show pockets out of the bottom. - 2.
+Bare midriffs, halter-tops, muscle shirts with huge arm openings, mesh shirts, tube tops, see-through shirts/blouses, are not acceptable on boys or girls.
 The straps on the tank-tops must be at least (width of ID card). - 3.
-Slashed, cut-up, frayed or excessively tight jeans or pants must not show skin or undergarments anywhere.
-Bicycle shorts and clothing with writing on the rear end are not allowed. - 4.
+Jeans must not have holes high on the thigh - 4.
 Clothing which advertises or portrays drugs, tobacco, alcohol, violence, is sexually suggestive, or has any slogan which is not in good taste, is not to be worn to school. - 5.
-Blouses or tops that reveal cleavage or excessive skin are not allowed. - 6.
-Stiletto heels and flip-flops are discouraged for safety reasons. - 7.
-No sagging pants will be permitted and students will be expected to wear belts or suspenders if needed to keep pants/shorts at the natural waist. - 8.
-No chains with or without large medallions are acceptable.
+Tops that reveal cleavage or excessive skin are not allowed. - 6.
+Large heels and flip-flops are discouraged for safety reasons. - 7.
+No sagging pants will be permitted and students will be expected to wear belts or suspenders if needed to keep pants/shorts at the natural waist.

+- 8. No chains with or without large medallions are acceptable.
 Chains on clothing must be permanently attached.
 Chains worn around the neck that are deemed, by administration, large enough to be used as a weapon are prohibited. - 9.
-Hats, hoods, bandanas and gloves are not to be worn by any student while in the building, unless it is spirit week and appropriate.

-- 10. Steel-toed footwear is not allowed. - 11.
+Hats, hoods, bandanas and gloves are not to be worn by any student while in the building, unless it is spirit week and appropriate. - 10.
+Steel-toed footwear is not allowed. - 11.
 Leggings are allowed, but we encourage shirts to cover their bottoms. - 12.
-Excessive face painting, piercings, or unnatural hair coloring that becomes distracting is not allowed.
-Hair that is not deemed tasteful will be decided upon by the administration. - 13.
+Excessive face painting, piercings, or unnatural hair coloring that becomes distracting is not allowed. - 13.
 Students are discouraged from marking on themselves or each other. - 14.
 Any apparel, accessories, jewelry (including rosary beads), emblems, bandanas, tattoos, or body markings that depict gang affiliation are not allowed to be worn at school.
 This is a violation of the gang and dress code policies.